maidsafe/safe_network/README.md

 You should also build `safe` with the `network-contacts` and `distribution` features enabled:

 ```
-cargo build --release --features="network-contacts,distribution" --bin safe
+cargo build --release --features "network-contacts,distribution" --bin safe
 ```

-For `safenode`, only the `network-contacts` feature should be required:
+For `antnode`, only the `network-contacts` feature should be required:

 ```
-cargo build --release --features=network-contacts --bin safenode
+cargo build --release --features network-contacts --bin antnode
 ```

 #### Main Crates